fullertonjohn/nuclear-salience-bias/README.md

 **Goal**

-This project investigates the drivers of public interest in nuclear energy in the United States, testing the relative impact of economic incentives (electricity prices) and information shocks / salience bias frmo the Fukushima Daiichi nuclear disaster.
+This project investigates the drivers of public interest in nuclear energy in the United States, testing the relative impact of economic incentives (electricity prices) and information shocks / salience bias from the Fukushima Daiichi nuclear disaster.

 **Data Sources**